Some people have reported trouble with this page on iOS. If you can give me any details that'd help me debug it, please email me.

 - Use the small group approximation on any leftover points far away in the small group scale.

 - Use direct calculation for the leftover points that are near in the small scale.

 We're basically changing the idea of 'near' and 'far' depending on whether we're looking at big groups or small groups.
 The logic is that the approximate calculation with the big group might move the sources a long way, and so the approximation is only going to be accurate at a big distance.
 Smaller groups move the sources less, and so the approximation is going to be accurate at a smaller distance.

 does get us down to 2,500 calculations, but there's no reason we can't repeat this bigger-groups trick a few more times:

 Now it's only 2,000 calculations!

-This is the key idea in the fast multipole method: rather than using one approximation that can only be used at one scale, we should build a hierarchy of approximations.
+This is the key idea in the recursive approximation algorithm: rather than using one approximation that can only be used at one scale, we should build a hierarchy of approximations.
 Small approximations can be used to replace the short-range calculations that require high accuracy, while big approximations can be used to replace the more numerous low-accuracy long-range calculations.